Pujithakallu/supersetfirebase/README.md

 ## Contact

-For any inquiries or contributions, reach out to maddurisriram09@gmail.com.
+For any inquiries or contributions, reach out to pujithakallu.21@gmial.com maddurisriram09@gmail.com.

 ---

 ## Author
+Pujitha Kallu, Sriram Madduri